 Find out where you can buy plants online in australia as there are plenty of indoor plants for sale all across the country.
 Buying from markets was easy, but my uncle’s family usually just buy their indoor plants online and have their houseplants delivered to their home in Queensland.
 When we were in Sydney, we bought plants from the Flemington Markets which was quite a big market with so many stalls.

 When transporting plants across the country, remember to water your plants every few days, but be very stingy as it is better to underwater than to overwater.
 Secondly, make sure to give your plants some sun when possible but also be wary of overheating when they are in the car if you’re parked in the sun.
 Open the boot and let them breathe too!

 Cool plant destinations on an Australian roadtrip

 Some notable stops in our roadtrip include the Royal Botanic Gardens in NSW, the Australian Botanic Garden at Mount Annan and various rainforest walks in Victoria which were only accessible by walking track.
-Overall, Australia is a great place to roadtrip 🙂 To buy indoor plants was also a bonus.
+Overall, Australia is a great place to roadtrip 🙂 To buy indoor plants around Australia was also a bonus.